 Best Shot mindfully engineers its products with state-of-the-art silicone technology and proteins, producing advanced conditioning that will:

 ● Replace the sebum that was washed away with a silicone that repels dirt

 ● Rehydrate, bolster tensile strength, protecting from further brush and tool damage

 ● Safely release tangles, mats, and shedding

-● Enable the HV Dryer to virtually replace one's brushing, reducing coat damage and physical effort
+● Enable the HV Dryer to replace most brushing, which reduces coat damage and effort

-● Soothe and soften skin, lessen the likelihood of irritation from detegents and other ingredients
+● lessen likelihood of irritation from detegents or other ingredients